tashtech2024/factblitz-frontend/README.md

 ## Future Enhancements: Faxt Blitz 2.0
 * Userspage!
-Add facts to Fact Blitz Database
+Add facts to Fact Blitz Database :When you join the Fact Fam, you will be able to add facts soon!
-* Comment On Facts:
+* Comment On Facts and update Facts: Comment on Facts of other FB Fam members!

 ## Unsolved Problems
-* Issues with CRUD :
+* Issues with CRUD : nothing GET/POST/PUT OR DELETING
-* Bug 2
+* Css issue with front-end

 ## Contact
 ![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)